 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
 Service of process refers to the delivery of legal documents, often a summons, subpoena or lawsuit filed against a business entity.

-Can I be my own Registered Agent in Alaska?
+Can I be my own registered agent in Alaska?

 Yes!
-Any individual, owner, member, officer, director, etc of a business entity that meets the state requirements can be a registered agent.
+Any individual, owner, member, officer, director, etc., of a business entity that meets the state, registered agent requirements above can be a registered agent.

 - Privacy – The address of the registered agent becomes public record and is available for anybody to see.
-This can be especially concerning if someone is doing business on the side and they don’t want their employer knowing about the business.
+This can be especially concerning if someone is doing business on the side, and they don’t want their employer knowing about the business.
 Also, if the business is sued, the notice will be delivered to the address on file.
-This could mean employees, customers or even neighbors witnessing the event.
-There is always the remote possibility a vindictive litigant or upset customer coming to your home.
+This could mean employees, customers, or even neighbors witnessing the event.
+There is also the remote possibility of a vindictive litigant or upset customer showing up at your house.

-- If the Business Expands to Additional Locations – If the business will have a physical presence in multiple states (offices, warehouses, employees, etc.), a foreign entity registration will often need to be filed with those states.
+- If the Business Expands to Additional Locations – If the business has a physical presence in multiple states (offices, warehouses, employees, etc.), a foreign entity registration will often need to be filed with those states.
 A registered agent will need to be appointed with a physical address in each state.

-How much does a Registered Agent cost?If you act as your own Registered Agent, there is no cost.
-Depending on the services provided, a commercial Registered Agent service typically costs between $100-$150 per year.
-Northwest Registered Agent’s service is $125 per year and offers several extras.
-Some entity formation companies like IncFile, include a Registered Agent at no cost for the first year when you register your corporation or LLC with them.
+If you act as your own registered agent, there is no cost.
+Depending on the services provided, a commercial registered agent typically costs between $100-$150 per year.
+Northwest Registered Agent’s service is $125 per year and offers several extras such as document scanning and mail forwarding.
+Some entity formation companies like IncFile, include a registered agent at no cost for the first year when you register your corporation or LLC with them.